Monte Carlo Sequence Probability#

 Definition#

-Let \(y_1, y_2, ..., y_m\) denote \(m\) sampled responses generated from the same prompt.
+Let \(y_0\) be the original response and \(y_1, y_2, ..., y_m\) be \(m\) sampled responses generated from the same prompt.
+The implementation averages over all \(m+1\) responses (original plus sampled).
 Monte Carlo Sequence Probability is defined as:

 where \(L_i\) is the number of tokens in response \(y_i\) and \(p_t\) is the token probability.